bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 utility.
 It should be roughly 10MB in size.

 ### Upload kernel and uInitrd ramdisk to the boot partition on the Seagate Central
-The goal of this section is to copy the new 4K kernels and the new uInitrd to the appropriate boot partition on the Seagate Central.
+The goal of this section is to copy the new Linux kernels and the new uInitrd to the appropriate boot partition on the Seagate Central.

 The easiest way to accomplish this is to upload these files to the Seagate Central,